 Jade Roser – Cheekwood’s Holiday Lights

-On a gloomy Monday in October, this Nashville treasure is teeming with activity.
-Despite the misty morning, a crew works to put finishing touches on transforming this 55-acre botanical garden into a magical, holiday wonderland.
+On a gloomy Monday in October, this Nashville treasure swarms with activity.
+Despite the misty morning, a crew works to put finishing touches on transforming the 55-acre botanical garden into a magical, holiday wonderland.
 As we stroll around the Cheekwood estate and grounds, built with the Maxwell House coffee fortune, Jade Roser gives me a behind-the-scenes look into how Holiday Lights comes together.

-Bedecked with hundreds of jewel tone lights, the many cone tree structures around the property used to be difficult to string with lights.
-“Our installers are very creative at coming up with ingenious ways to get things done,” Jade points out.
-Watching the newly devised technique, we see the crew members carefully manipulate 20 feet long rods and hooks to thread the lights and weave them into the even taller cone trees.
+Bedecked with hundreds of jewel tone bulbs, the many cone tree structures around the property used to be difficult to string with lights.
+“Our installers create ingenious ways to get things done,” Jade points out.
+Using a new technique, the crew members manipulate 20-feet-long rods and hooks to thread the lights and weave them into the even taller cone trees.
 “Whenever we try a new design, we have to dream up a solution to the install issue,” Jade smiles.

-I wonder if a guy who manages holiday decorations for a living has the time or desire to hang lights at his own house?
+Does a guy who manages holiday decorations for a living have the time or desire to hang lights at his own house?
 Jade confides he has lots of managing to do at home also.
-At his farm, he hosts weddings and events, raises goats, and frequently tests new ideas for future Holiday Lights.
-He’s received nice reviews for the giant lights he designed to shine on his farm’s tree canopies this year.
-Also part owner of a tattoo shop and a motorcycle business, he says, “It is all fun, and I like to manage things.”
+At his farm, he hosts weddings and events, raises goats, and tests new ideas for future Holiday Lights.

 The lights and holiday displays take about a month and a half to dismantle, and then the process begins all over again.
 An outside source provides the initial design blueprint for Holiday Lights, then Jade and his colleagues at Cheekwood do “some tweaking and refining.”
 He says they “collaborate with color ideas and elements.”
-Each year, some ideas and designs are completely different, and some are repeated.
+Each year, some designs are brand new, others are repeats.

 Jade is excited about the new elements this year, including an ADA accessible path.
 At the side of the mansion is an area constructed to look like snow falling.
 The giant kissing ball, the train village, and the lights reflecting off the lake are all favorites.
-He and his fiancé, marrying in Switzerland next June, will come to Holiday Lights several times this season.
-“It’s fun to hear the music, stroll around, and see the community enjoying what we’ve worked so hard to produce,” he adds.
+He and his fiancé, who will marry in Switzerland next June, plan to roam through Holiday Lights several times this season.
+“It’s fun to hear the music, walk around, and watch the community enjoy what we’ve worked so hard to produce,” he adds.